hoangduytran/blender-manual/manual/video_editing/edit/montage/editing.rst

    :Menu:      :menuselection:`Strip --> Retiming --> Delete Retiming Keys`

-Retiming key can be deleted by selecting and pressing :kbd:`Del` or :kbd:`X`.
+Retiming key can be deleted by selecting and pressing :kbd:`Delete` or :kbd:`X`.
 When handle is deleted, strip size will not change, therefore speed will change to average between 2 retimed segments.

 .. hint::